dinki/View-Assist/View Assist dashboard and views/views/music/README.md

 # Music View

 The music view is used for streaming music and radio.
 Two views exist.
-You can choose whichever you prefer
+You can choose whichever you prefer.
+We welcome any additional submissions for this and other views!

 # View Assist Music View